Great Bitter Lake: Molluscs and heavy metals

 The Great Bitter Lake’s bottom soil is mainly composed of mud and sand (mostly carbonate), which can be related to the extensive and continuous drilling activities happening in the Suez Canal for its expansion.
 The soil is bleak due to the stagnant nature of the lake combined with the accumulation of pollutants coming from the naval traffic that occurs inside the lake.
 The motionless state of the lake, though, transforms the lake sediments into a depository of heavy metals.
 Several factors determine the availability of heavy metals at the bottom of the lake.
 In the recent years, a major part of heavy-metal pollution has originated from overpopulation, industrialization, sewage, dumpsites, crude-oil spills, agricultural chemicals, and more.
 Once these heavy metals integrate with the sediments composing the lake's soil, they serve as a guide to local pollution, answering the questions of where, how, and when did the polluting event occur.
 Heavy metals are spread out heterogeneously over the lake’s area.
 The different concentrations of these metals were in 11 areas of the lake; six were onshore at 2–3 m deep, and five were offshore at a depth of 12–15 m.

 Molluscs are bioindicators of heavy-metal pollution in an aquatic body due to their ability to absorb heavy metals.
 The distribution of heavy metals is widespread all over the lake at different depths in both water and sediments.
 Each station records a certain level for the heavy metals available in its periphery.
 Each type of chemical reaches its highest (or lowest) concentration somewhere in the lake and each at different spots.
 On one side, the distribution shows that the pollution is not only concentrated in one area of the lake, but also that it is vastly spread out; on the other side, it shows that molluscan species inside the lake are not all exposed to the same quantity nor type of heavy metals.
 Consequently, molluscan species accumulate different types of heavy metals depending on their location in the lake, which can be used to estimate the various toxicity rates in the water of the lake.

 Quincy agreement

 On 14 February 1945, Great Bitter Lake was the site of the Quincy agreement.
-U.S. President Franklin D. Roosevelt, having flown directly from the Yalta Conference, met on board the naval cruiser USS Quincy with Saudi Arabia's King Abdulaziz Ibn Saud.
+U.S. President Franklin D. Roosevelt, having flown directly from the Yalta Conference, met on board the heavy cruiser USS Quincy with Saudi Arabia's King Abdulaziz Ibn Saud.

 President Roosevelt's interpreter was U.S. Marine Corps Colonel Bill Eddy, who recorded the men's conversation in his book FDR Meets Ibn Saud.
 The meeting is the subject of a BBC documentary by Adam Curtis, entitled Bitter Lake (2015).